-The Benefits of Wearing Sunscreen
+The Benefits Of Wearing Sunscreen Explained

-For many of us, the beach is a place of beauty and joy, even if we’ve never quite gotten over the trauma of one too many sunburns as children.
-I never quite understood, since my family was always adamant about us slathering sunscreen on everywhere, how it was possible for us kids to get burned in so many places and at so many distinct times?
+For many of us, a beach is a place of beauty and joy, even if we’ve never quite gotten over the trauma of one too many sunburns as children.
+I never quite understood how I always seemed to get a sunburn when I was a kid.
+My parents and grandparents were always adamant about us applying sunscreen on every inch of our exposed skin.
+How was it possible for us kids to get burned in so many places and at so many distinct times?

-Preventing Sunburns One Lather at a Time
+Preventing Sunburns One Lather At A Time

-If it’s a cloudy or cold day outside, the sun’s rays can still reach you, so you are not absolved of the need to wear sunscreen when you head out.
+If it’s a cloudy or cold day outside, the sun’s rays can still reach you, so you’re not absolved of the need to wear sunscreen.
 Putting sunscreen on every day, particularly on the delicate facial area, is a good habit to get into.
 Wearing a hat on sunny days, particularly one with a wide brim, can further protect your face and body.
-Some spots which are typically forgotten about, such as lips and ears, are further shaded.
+When you wear a hat, spots which are typically forgotten about, such as lips and ears, are further shaded.

 Melanoma Is Not So Mellow

 In addition to cancer, UV rays can suppress the immune system, making it more difficult for the body to fight off disease.
 UV exposure can also contribute to eye damage such as cataracts.
 Aside from the obvious health concerns, sun damage can have negative aesthetic effects in the long run as well.
 Sunburned skin contains within it damaged cells and blood vessels, and over time, accumulated damage can lead to skin looking leathery, dry, discolored, and wrinkly.
-It will also bruise more easily, despite the appearance of being thicker, since the skin has been weakened.
+It will also bruise more easily, despite the appearance of being thicker, since the skin, your protection, has been weakened.

 Maple Holistics SPF 30

-Maple Holistics SPF 30 broad spectrum sunscreen lotion has a wonderfully smooth aloe-based formula and is non-greasy.
-It’s also water resistant up to 80 minutes, which means that if you want to hop into the ocean or pool to cool off, you don’t need to worry about your sunscreen slacking off and leaving you exposed to the elements.
+Maple Holistics SPF 30 broad-spectrum sunscreen lotion has a wonderfully smooth aloe-based formula and is non-greasy.
+It’s also water resistant for up to 80 minutes.
+This means that if you want to hop into the ocean or pool to cool off, you don’t need to worry about your sunscreen slacking off and leaving you exposed to the elements.

 As broad spectrum, this product blocks both UVA and UVB rays.
-The general term of UV radiation refers to the part of the light/electromagnetic spectrum that can reach the earth from the sun, and since its wavelengths are shorter than visible light, the human eye cannot detect it.
-UVA rays are longer than UVB rays, and are responsible for the vast majority of UV damage to our skin, since they are not absorbed by the ozone layer.
+The general term of UV radiation refers to the part of the light/electromagnetic spectrum that can reach the earth from the sun.
+Since its wavelengths are shorter than visible light, the human eye cannot detect it.
+UVA rays are longer than UVB rays and are not absorbed by the ozone layer.